 - Wobbler offense.
 As discussed above, your underlying offense must have been categorized as a wobbler.

 - Completed probation.
-In order to be eligible for a felony reduction, you must have successfully completed the terms of your probation.
+In order to be eligible for a felony reduction, you must have completed the terms of your probation.
 This also includes paying all your outstanding fees and fines.

 These are considered a state prison sentence, which means you would not be eligible for a felony reduction.
 Contact a Los Angeles criminal defense lawyer at our law firm for additional information about your eligibility for a reduction under California Penal Code Section 17(b).